ColinIanKing/linux-next/Documentation/mm/swap-table.rst

    the transient state of swap out or swap in.
 The folio data can be in the folio or swap file, or both.

-3. shadow: The shadow contains the working set information of the swap outed folio.
-This is the normal state for a swap outed page.
+3. shadow: The shadow contains the working set information of the swapped out folio.
+This is the normal state for a swapped out page.

 Swap Table
 ----------